Autonomous Vehicle Insurance: How Self-Driving Cars Will Change Coverage

 Level 3 and Level 4: The Gray Zone

 Level 3 vehicles — such as certain Honda Sensing Elite models available in limited markets — create a genuine legal gray area.
 The car handles driving tasks, but the human must be ready to retake control within seconds.
 When an accident happens during this handoff, liability becomes shared between driver and manufacturer.
-This is where autonomous vehicle insurance coverage is evolving most rapidly.
+This is where autonomous vehicle liability and coverage is evolving most rapidly.

 Farmers logo